 Fueled by further rising costs, alternative health-care delivery and risk mechanisms are being offered or discussed with self-funded plan sponsors, including reference-based pricing (RBP) and captive arrangements.
-However, maintaining the status quo seems most prevalent, with 71% responding "none of the above." consistent with recent years.
-Captives and RBP have the greatest interest, but slight, both at 12%.
+However, maintaining the status quo seems most prevalent, with 70% responding "none of the above," consistent with recent years.
+Captive arrangements have the greatest interest at 18%, an increase from 12% in 2020.